RAID may refer to any of the following:

 Synchronization of the rotation of all disk drives in the array allowing information to be written all at once.

 Versions of RAID

 Disk mirroring and duplexing ( minimum 2 drives ).
 Drives are used in pairs and all data is written identically to both drives.
-Each drive can be duplexed by being connected to its own interface controller.
-The failure of one drive will not bring down the system, instead the other drive will continue to operate.
+Each drive can be duplexed by connecting to its own interface controller.
+The failure of one drive does not bring down the system.
+Instead, the other drive continues to operate.
 Of course, two drives are now used for the equivalent storage capacity of one drive.
 There is no performance gain with this level.
 The array of choice for performance-critical, fault tolerant environments.
 Also, RAID 1 is the only choice for fault tolerance if no more than two drives are desired.